Kim-Lauwers/QC/content/services.md

 **Java** has been the common thread through our career, building stand-alone real-time applications or complex micro-service architectures.
 We constantly deliver quality software matching all our clients' requirements.

 ### Web
 You need your own spot on the web or a web application for internal usage?
-Let us worry about the technical details.
+Let us worry about the technical and security details.

 ### Scrum
 Do you already apply the Scrum principles?
 Or you are eager to start using them?
 As certified Scrum Master, Product Owner and Coach with an in-depth technical background and several years of experience as Scrum Master / Coach leading different teams, we can help you.